Dragnet (1987 film): Plot

-During dinner, Connie sees Whirley, Gannon and Kirkpatrick at another table.
-She identifies Whirley as the P.A.G.A.N. leader; she came face to face with him and removed his mask while fleeing the ritual.
-Friday attempts to arrest Whirley, but the corrupt Kirkpatrick, whose mayoral campaign is being secretly bankrolled by Whirley and Caesar, overrules him and relieves him of duty (all crimes of the P.A.G.A.N. cult had been part of Kirkpatrick's campaign, as an elevated crime rate would discredit the current mayor).
+During dinner, Connie notices Whirley, Gannon and Kirkpatrick at another table.
+She identifies Whirley as the cult leader, having encountered and unmasked him while fleeing the ritual.
+Friday attempts to arrest Whirley, but the corrupt Kirkpatrick, whose mayoral campaign is being secretly bankrolled by Whirley and Caesar, overrules him and relieves him of duty (all of the cult's crimes had been part of Kirkpatrick's campaign, as an elevated crime rate would discredit the current mayor Peter Parvin).
 Gannon reluctantly suspends Friday from duty and orders Streebek to stay away from Whirley.

-As Friday takes Connie home, Muzz captures them and takes them to the Griffith Observatory, where Whirley reveals to them his plan to kill Caesar at a reunion party for the models of Bait.
-He has his men take Connie to his private jet and prepares to kill Friday, but Streebek arrives just in time, having forced Muzz to reveal Friday's whereabouts at gunpoint.
-Streebek infiltrates Caesar's mansion and disrupts the P.A.G.A.N. plans to release the gas made from the stolen chemicals, just before Whirley sets fire to the stolen magazines to cover his escape.
+While Friday is taking Connie home, Muzz captures them and takes them to the Griffith Observatory, where Whirley reveals to them his plan to kill Caesar at a reunion party for the models of Bait.
+He orders his men to take Connie to his private jet and prepares to kill Friday but Streebek serendipitously arrives, having forced Muzz to reveal Friday's whereabouts at gunpoint.
+Streebek infiltrates Caesar's mansion and disrupts the cult's plans to release the gas made from the stolen chemicals, just before Whirley sets the stolen magazines ablaze to cover his escape.
 Gannon arrives with SWAT teams and Friday crashes the estate gates with an armored vehicle.
-Streebek personally arrests Muzz while Friday is thanked for stopping the gas attack by a grateful Caesar.
+Streebek personally arrests Muzz while Caesar gratefully thanks Friday for defusing the gas attack.
 Gannon reinstates Friday and returns his badge so he can pursue Whirley.

-At the airport, Whirley meets Kirkpatrick and then abandons her and takes off with Connie as his hostage.
-The following morning, Friday catches up to him in a police jet and forces him to land.
-Whirley is convicted on multiple charges and received "43 consecutive 99-year sentences" (despite being eligible for parole in seven years) in the Men's Correctional Institute in Chino.
-Kirkpatrick's fate is never given, though the exposure of her criminal activity means the end of her career.
-Friday continues his partnership with Streebek and begins dating Connie, who is no longer called "the virgin" by Friday.
+At the airport, Whirley meets Kirkpatrick and then abandons her before absconding with Connie as his hostage.
+The following morning, he is cornered by Friday via a police jet and forced to land; soon afterwards, he is convicted on multiple charges and receives "43 consecutive 99-year sentences" (despite being eligible for parole in seven years) in the Men's Correctional Institute in Chino.
+Kirkpatrick's fate is never revealed, though the exposure of her criminal activity ends her career.
+Friday continues his partnership with Streebek and begins dating Connie, whom he no longer refers to as "the virgin".